Ianokane1/Vim-Vigor/README.md

 [Go to the top](#table-of-contents)

-As a gym goer I wanted to create a website that sells healthy items as well as training gear.
-Users will be able to access a blog which will promote health.
+As a gym goer, I wanted to create a website that sells healthy items as well as training gear.
+Users will be able to access a blog that will promote health.
 This store will mainly focus on simplicity and user experience for the customers.

 This project will showcase a range of products for users to purchase.
 The site will be clear and easily accessible.
-The best e-commerce stores display simply but clear navigation around the site, with an intuitive design.
+The best e-commerce stores display simple but clear navigation around the site, with an intuitive design.

 <a name="strategy"></a>